webarch-coop/ansible-role-systemd/README.md

     Description: Docker Compose container starter
 ```

-And when duplicate entries are allowed a YAML list is used (`conf` depth three):
+When duplicate entries are allowed a YAML list is used (`conf` depth three):

 ```yaml
 conf: